 - Lancashire Record Office, Bow Lane, Preston, Lancashire, PR1 2RE.
 Holdings include Guardians' minutes (1838-1930); Workhouse births (1868-93); etc.

-- Thanks to Marton Ramsbottom for contributing the pictures of Woodplumpton, and to Heather Crook for the picture of the Penwortham plaque.
+- Thanks to Marton Ramsbottom for contributing the pictures of Woodplumpton, to Heather Crook for the picture of the Penwortham plaque, and Peter Maleczek for the workhouse dining hall picture.

 This page () is copyright Peter Higginbotham.
 Contents may not be reproduced without permission.